louispool/deskpi-super6c/playbooks/README.md

 ### [shutdown-deskpis.yml](shutdown-deskpis.yml)

-Shuts down all the Pi's in the cluster.
+Shuts down all the CMs in the cluster.

 ```bash
 ansible-playbook playbooks/shutdown-deskpis.yml